dmascia/dmascia/README.md

 ## 🚀 About Me

-Hands-on **Staff Software Engineer** with **20 years** building and scaling web, mobile, and backend systems — the last several as the **technical lead and architecture owner** on high-velocity product teams.
+Hands-on **Software Engineer** with **20 years** building and scaling web, mobile, and backend systems — the last several as the **technical lead and architecture owner** on high-velocity product teams.

 I ship production code across the full stack (**React/Next.js, React Native, Node/NestJS, Python, Java**) and design the systems around it: **distributed services, real-time streaming, and HIPAA-compliant generative-AI platforms on AWS Bedrock**.
 I like being the person who both sets the technical direction and writes the hard parts.